CyberArk vs JumpServer: A direct comparison

 • On-premises VMware environments

-New assets discovered in a connected cloud account are automatically imported and made available for access policy assignment — no manual inventory updates required.
+New assets discovered in a connected cloud account are automatically imported and made available for access policy assignment, with no manual inventory updates required.

 JumpServer fits best when: